-More 'TCM Remembers': From cult actress Tura Satana & Oscar winner Cliff Robertson to the voluptuous Jane Russell & the unorthodox Ken Russell
+More ‘TCM Remembers’: From cult actress Tura Satana and Oscar winner Cliff Robertson to the voluptuous Jane Russell and the unorthodox Ken Russell

 (See previous post: “TCM Remembers: From Farley Granger & Annie Girardot to Notorious ‘Sex Film’ Actresses.”)
 Below are more film luminaries included in the “TCM Remembers” tribute.
 These range from Faster, Pussycat!
 Kill!
 Kill! cult actress Tura Satana and Best Actor Academy Award winner Cliff Robertson to Howard Hughes discovery Jane Russell and the iconoclastic British filmmaker Ken Russell.